phittipaldi/SolidSubdivision/README.md

 Some things to consider when adding new content:

 * Every entry needs to contain a short description.
-The first line of the .md file is the content of the tweet.
+The first line of the .md file is the content we will send out in each tweet.
 * Every entry must have at least a paragraph explaining the best practice.
 The content needs to be a MarkDown file.
 This simplifies hosting, and the MD syntax allows for code examples with ease
+* For now, entries should be language agnostic.
+If you need to write code, do it in the language you feel most comfortable with, but try to add an example that can be applicable to other technologies as well.
 * If the entry has references to known authors or sources, please include them as a link (in the case of a book, please add reference(s) to where it can be bought)
 * We still don't know how to handle multiple language references on each entry (suggestions welcome)